 Once again growth in personal trust accounts held at national trust providers has been lackluster, following a trend that has been occurring for almost two decades.
 While assets at major trust providers grew in the year ending 2015 (the most recently available government data), this is clearly due to market growth, not the influx of new assets.
-This information is reflected in Spectrem’s soon to be released 2017 Personal Trust report.
+This information is reflected in Spectrem’s 2017 Comprehensive Bank Trust Update.
 So what is happening to the trust industry?
 Is it still relevant?
 How can it be saved?

 The trust industry suffers from three main challenges.
 First, with the exception of billionaire families who have been using trust services for years, most affluent households really are not familiar with the services and benefits of trust providers.
 Secondly, trust providers have not been able to change their image to appeal to younger generations.
 Finally, many wealthy households and potential grantors don’t trust that a corporation could possibly make the right decisions for their family.

 I believe that trust services need to be “renovated” but could become increasingly relevant in the future, even if Trump is able to eliminate the “death tax” as promised.